-19. The Trust Board is requested:

-a.
-To receive the action plan contained within this Report to provide assurance that the b.
-To receive this report as assurance that the Trust has robust, evidence based and tested
+- 19. The Trust Board is requested: - a.
+To receive the action plan contained within this Report to provide assurance that the Trust is committed to declaring full compliance against the EPRR Core Standards by March 2023 - b.
+To receive this report as assurance that the Trust has robust, evidence based and tested EPRR practices in place and that it substantially fulfils its statutory and non-statutory duties and obligations.